TractorBenson/Chess/README.md

 # Chess
 CS246 project, by Bensen Xiao, Leo Hu, Alick Wu

+# Note
+- use "make" to compile with default setting
+  - if do so, executable must run under project/
+  - in order to load images correctly.
+- use "make noIcon=1" to compile with no images (use char to represent chesses)
+- use "make nogd=1" to compile a version withou use of X11 GUI

 # File Structure
 - doc/
   - used to store all document of the project